Our Lady of Solitude: In the convent of Our Lady of Victory

-Isabel de Valois, wife of Felipe II, had in a private oratory a painting that she had brought with her from France and that represented the Virgin of the Solitude.
-The image of the picture aroused great devotion in the friars of the Order of the Minims of San Francisco de Paula, who had settled in Madrid following in the footsteps of the monarch.
+Isabel de Valois, wife of Felipe II, had in a private oratory a painting representing the Virgin of the Solitude that she had brought with her from France.
+The image of the picture aroused great devotion in friars of the Order of the Minims of San Francisco de Paula, who had settled in Madrid following in the footsteps of the monarch.
 The friars asked permission of the queen to have a copy of the image for the chapel of their convent of Our Lady of Victory in Madrid.
 The image of Our Lady of Solitude was carved by the sculptor Gaspar Becerra.

 From the beginning, the image was intended to be "vestidera", with only the head and hands carved and the rest a wooden frame covered with clothes.
-It seems that on the initiative of the Countess of Ureña, Dña María de la Cueva y Toledo, the queen's main waitress, she wore her own outfit of a noble widow of the time; this characteristic attire added to other peculiarities – such as wearing a diadem in place of crown, or be accompanied by the symbols of the Passion – constituted a true revolution in the typology of Marian images.
+It seems that on the initiative of the Countess of Ureña, Doña María de la Cueva y Toledo, the queen's main waitress, she wore her own outfit of a noble widow of the time; this characteristic attire added to other peculiarities – such as wearing a diadem in place of crown, and the symbols of the Passion – constituted a true revolution in the typology of Marian images.

 In 1565, finally, after more than a year of work, the statue of Our Lady of Solitude was presented to the convent of Our Lady of Victory.

 Patroness

-María de la Soledad is the patroness of Badajos and Parla, Spain; Porto Covo, Portugal; and Acapulco, Mexico; and of Cavite Province, Philippines, under the name Nuestra Señora de la Soledad de Porta Vaga and in the town of San Isidro, province of Nueva Ecija under the title of Nuestra Señora de la Soledad de San Isidro.
+María de la Soledad is the patroness of Badajoz and Parla, Spain; Porto Covo, Portugal;Acapulco, Mexico; and Cavite Province (Nuestra Señora de la Soledad de Porta Vaga) and San Isidro, Nueva Ecija, the Philippines.

 The Mission Nuestra Señora de la Soledad in Soledad, California, is dedicated to Our Lady of Solitude.